-Over the years I’ve often made corned beef for dinner but discovered a few years ago that our idea of Irish food for St. Paddy’s day and the Irish idea of food for that day are diametrically opposite.
+Over the years I’ve often made corned beef to celebrate the holiday (even if I used it for these Reuben Sandwiches) but discovered a few years ago that our idea of Irish food for St. Paddy’s day and the Irish idea of food for that day are diametrically opposite.
 Corned beef is not their standard fare at all; take a peek at the dishes in our list below for a more delicious and authentic experience.
-Add a cold Guinness too…funny I do not really like beer but I love an ice cold Guinness with a hearty Irish meal; go figure right…they must have known how well it would pair.
+Add a cold Guinness too…funny I do not really like beer but I love an ice cold Guinness with a hearty Irish meal; go figure right…those Irish must have known how well it would pair!

 I’m bringing a dessert to the table.
 I posted this cake almost 8 years ago originally and thought this would be the perfect occasion to offer it again.
 Not only because I wanted to share it with more people but truthfully, the photos were crying for a redo.
 Irish Coffee itself, in its original form, is quite wonderful and can be served as a dessert libation however I certainly understand the need someone first had to incorporate that deliciousness into wonderful desserts of all kinds.